 He has served as a volunteer with Meals on Wheels, Special Olympics, Daily Bread (kitchen cleanup help and cook), and the Boonsboro Volunteer Fire & Rescue Squad.

-Mr. Moseley has given generously of his time and money to numerous charitable organizations, including United Way, Salvation Army, CASA (Court Appointed Special Advocates), Interfaith Outreach Program and their fundraisers.
+Mr. Moseley has given generously of his time and money to numerous charitable organizations, including United Way, Salvation Army, CASA (Court Appointed Special Advocates), Habitat for Humanity, Interfaith Outreach Program and their fundraisers.

 On June 25, 2013, the Lynchburg City Council appointed Mr. Moseley to serve a 3-year term on the City Appeals Board.

 On June 24, 2016, the Lynchburg City Council re-appointed Mr. Moseley to serve another 3-year term on the City Appeals Board.

 In 2016, Mr. Moseley was asked to arbitrate various class actions and other cases involving the lemon laws and Magnuson-Moss Warranty Act.